integrated-reasoning/KeyHippo/extension/README.md

 - `keyhippo.revoke_api_key(key_id UUID)`: Revokes an existing API key.

 For a complete list of functions and their usage, please refer to our [API Reference](/docs/API-Reference.md).

-## Version History

-This directory contains multiple SQL files representing different versions of the extension.
-Each file is named according to the version it represents (e.g., `keyhippo--0.0.13.sql`).

 ## Contributing